Last updated on March 12, 2025

 Monastery Swiftspear

 Monastery Swiftspear has pretty much always been relevant since being printed nearly 10 years ago.
-Between burn and straight-up prowess decks, there are plenty of uses for a hasty 1-drop with the potential to be hitting for three or four damage.
+Between burn and straight-up prowess decks, there are plenty of uses for a hasty 1-drop with the potential to be hitting for 3 or 4 damage.

 #11.
 Dockside Extortionist